Stratford on Avon Railway: Closure of the Honeybourne services

 The route via Stratford continued to be heavily used for long-distance passenger services, but the drive for rationalisation eventually resulted in diversion of through Birmingham to Bristol trains to the Ashchurch (former Midland Railway) route.
 From 10 September 1962 "The Cornishman" and the South Wales diesel multiple unit trains were diverted via Ashchurch, but summer-only trains continued to use the Honeybourne route on Friday nights and Saturdays until 1966.
 The Cheltenham line closed completely on 25 August 1976.

-Diversion from SoA&MJR
+Diversion from Stratford-upon-Avon and Midland Junction Railway

 On 7 March 1960 the connection at Fenny Compton was remodelled to provide a facing connection in order to form a route for the running of 800-ton iron ore trains from Banbury to South Wales.
 A new east-to-south curve was installed at Stratford-upon-Avon for the service.
 This curve opened on 24 April 1960 and the mineral flow operated from on 12 June 1960.
 The line from Stratford to Broom Junction was closed the following day.